paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-033-mutual-educational-and-cultural-exchange-program.md

 <a id="section-2452b"></a>
 ## § 2452b.
 International expositions
-**(a) Limitation** Except as provided in subsection (b) of this section and notwithstanding any other provision of law, the Department of State may not obligate or expend any funds appropriated to the Department of State for a United States pavilion or other major exhibit at any international exposition or world’s fair registered by the Bureau of International Expositions in excess of amounts expressly authorized and appropriated for such purpose.
+**(a) Limitation** Except as provided in subsection (b) and notwithstanding any other provision of law, the Department of State may not obligate or expend any funds appropriated to the Department of State for a United States pavilion or other major exhibit at any international exposition or world’s fair registered by the Bureau of International Expositions in excess of amounts expressly authorized and appropriated for such purpose.

 **(b) Exceptions**